Philip Kerr, 11th Marquess of Lothian: Succeeded as the Marquess of Lothian and appointed to government offices

 Lothian was a key driving force behind the National Trust Act of 1937, using his position in the House of Lords to argue in favour of amendments to the Trust.
-He advocated permitting individuals to bequest country homes and estates to the Trust allowing descendants to avoid death duties.
+He advocated permitting individuals to bequest country homes and estates to the Trust allowing descendants to pass them on to the charity without death duties and thus preserve historic national assets for the nation.
 This led to a huge expansion of country homes being obtained by the National Trust known as the Country Houses Scheme.
 On his death Lothian bequeathed his Norfolk country home Blickling Hall to the National Trust.